Dhnayshree/Library_Managment/1_Requirements/README.md

 *  **Language** : C++

-Library Management System  help in quick accessing and updating the data of the books at a single place making it time efficient.The project cover the functions such as admin and user login, add and update books ,Search option , view orders and placed order.
+Library Management System  help in quick accessing and updating the data of the books at a single place making it time efficient.The project cover the functions such as admin and user login, add and update books ,Search option , view orders .

 **Modules:**